Duncan Hall School

 In those days, 1970s, finding an establishment that was ideal was exactly the same as finding a place that would accept one.
 Essex County Council are free to sue.

 At first, Duncan Hall School was the most horrible place, with bad mannered and for our age, badly educated boys, mostly from London.
-I did not understand the remarks about Jews.
+I did not understand their remarks about Jews.
 My attempts to leave were aimed at following the railway line by walking to Norwich, where I intended to turn left for Chelmsford.
 My mother sent me a tuck parcel, which was lovely and unexpected.
 Robert Powell threatened to hit me if I did not give him some, but could simply have asked.

 That sort of thing is the most damaging.
+I did not know how to fight and I did not want to fight.
 No longer could I afford to be passive, but had to fight, to survive.
 Duncan Hall was supposed to be a "special school" to help me, but it was nothing of the kind.
 Those unaccustomed to violence had to use it or suffer ever more.
 Food was barely adequate, supplemented for the Juniors only, with the occasional birthday cake.

 On occasion I enjoyed an unexpected weekend away, at least once at home in Chelmsford.
 I remember looking at a small notice on the carriage wall naming the type of wood out of which the wall was made, on my way south.
 At other times, or at least once, I stayed with Mrs Essex, in Ormesby, one of the secretaries, and unbeknown to me at the time, girlfriend of joint owner of V H Searles Limited, David Rawnsley.